Belvedere Transit Centre

 - Out with the Old, In with the New

-The new Belvedere Transit Centre will replace a 35-year old existing centre and will give Edmonton transit users a safe, comfortable place to wait for their bus.
-Located right beside the Belvedere LRT Station, the new transit centre will include public heated and unheated waiting areas, a security office, operator washrooms, service rooms and a kiosk.
+The new Belvedere Transit Centre replaces a 35-year old existing centre and gives Edmonton transit users a safe, comfortable place to wait for their bus.
+Located right beside the Belvedere LRT Station, the new transit centre includes public heated and unheated waiting areas, a security office, operator washrooms, service rooms and a kiosk.

 - Open Concept

 The design of the transit centre takes its cue from the roof line of the existing LRT building.
 Full glazing on the front and both sides allows views in and out—patrons can see their bus, and safety is increased inside the centre.
 Multiple points of entry give users a range of options to access the centre or exit toward their bus.
 The interior of the transit centre includes an exposed roof structure, similar to the nearby LRT building, with an inset wood clad ceiling.
 The warm wood softens the experience for travelers.